PODS

 Is PODS a legitimate moving company?

 Yes, PODS is a licensed FMCSA-registered interstate moving carrier with USDOT number 1574830 and MC number MC-595089.
 Founded in 1998 and headquartered in Clearwater, Florida.
-You can verify their active operating authority at safer.fmcsa.dot.gov.
+Verify current operating authority directly in the FMCSA SAFER Company Snapshot (safer.fmcsa.dot.gov) using USDOT 1574830.

 How much does PODS charge for a long distance move?